Axolotl: Description

-A sexually mature adult axolotl, at age 18–27 months, ranges in length from 15 to 45 cm, although a size close to 23 cm is most common and greater than 30 cm is rare.
+A sexually mature adult axolotl, at age 18–27 months, ranges in length from 15 to 45 cm; a size close to 23 cm is most common, and any greater than 30 cm is rare.
 Axolotls possess features typical of salamander larvae, including external gills and a caudal fin extending from behind the head to the vent.
-External gills are usually lost when salamander species mature into adulthood, although the axolotl maintains this feature.
-This is due to their neoteny, where axolotls are much more aquatic than other salamander species.
+Unlike most salamander species, axolotls retain their external gills when they mature into adulthood.
+This is a type of neoteny.

-Their heads are wide, and their eyes are lidless.
+Axolotls have wide heads and lidless eyes.
 Their limbs are underdeveloped and possess long, thin digits.
-Three pairs of external gill stalks (rami) originate behind their heads and are used to move oxygenated water.
-The external gill rami are lined with filaments (fimbriae) to increase surface area for gas exchange.
-Four-gill slits lined with gill rakers are hidden underneath the external gills, which prevent food from entering and allow particles to filter through.
+Three pairs of external gill stalks (rami) originate from behind the head and are used to move oxygenated water.
+These are lined with filaments (fimbriae) to increase the surface area for gas exchange.
+Four gill slits lined with gill rakers are hidden underneath the external gills, which prevent food from entering and allow particles to filter through.
 Males can be identified by their swollen cloacae lined with papillae, while females have noticeably wider bodies when gravid and full of eggs.